 These snakes are nocturnal predators, foraging actively in search of prey.
 Their diet consists mostly of small rodents like kangaroo rats and lizards but they also feed on other snakes, birds, bird eggs and even some insects.

 The mating season takes place in the spring and summer.
-The mojave rattlesnake is a ovoviparous snake species, the eggs hatch within the female, which gives birth to live young in late July, August or early September, coinciding with the summer monsoons.
+The mojave rattlesnake is an ovoviparous snake species, the eggs hatch within the female, which gives birth to live young in late July, August or early September, coinciding with the summer monsoons.
 They use abandoned rodent burrows to give birth anywhere from 2 up to 17 hatchlings, but the average brood size is around 8.
 The younglings measure up to 10 inches (25 cm) in length.

 Conservation / Threats

-The mojave rattlesnake is classified on the IUCN Red List of Threatened Species as a Least Concern species (LC).
+The Mojave rattlesnake is classified on the IUCN Red List of Threatened Species as a Least Concern species (LC).
 This means that it has a wide distribution and range and presumed large population, although the population size is unknown it presumably is over 100,000 individuals.

 Did You Know?